go-task/task/docs/usage.md

 Task parse commands as [Go's template engine][gotemplate] before executing them.
 Variables are accessible through dot syntax (`.VARNAME`).

-All functions by the Go's [sprig lib](http://masterminds.github.io/sprig/) are available.
+All functions by the Go's [slim-sprig lib](https://go-task.github.io/slim-sprig/) are available.
 The following example gets the current date in a given format:

 ```yaml